-What exactly is an allergy to the cold, and what can be done about it?
+What exactly are cold alleriges, and what can be done about them?
 I was recently diagnosed as having an allergy to the cold, and although the doctor tried to explain it to me, I didn’t fully understand what it is.
 She said the only way to fight off the allergic reaction was to take an antihistamine before going outside.
 I was wondering if that was the only course of prevention, or if there was some other way.

 Pam Smith – High School Student – Ontario, Canada